dimagi/xform-spec/_sections/20-instance.md

 </instance>
 {% endhighlight %}

 Any value inside a primary instance is considered a default value for that question.
-If that node has a corresponding input element that value will be displayed to the user when the question is parsed.
+If that node has a corresponding input element that value will be displayed to the user when the question is rendered.

 Nodes inside a primary instance can contain attributes.
 The client application normally retains the attribute when a record is submitted.
 There are 3 pre-defined instance attributes:

 | attribute     | description
 |---------------|------------
-| `id`          | on the childnode of the primary instance: This is the unique ID at which the form is identified the server that publishes the Form and receives data submissions.
-For more information see [this Form List Specification](https://bitbucket.org/javarosa/javarosa/wiki/FormListAPI).
+| `id`          | on the childnode of the primary instance: This is the unique ID at which the form is identified by the server that publishes the Form and receives data submissions.
+For more information see the [CommCare Suite Specification](https://bitbucket.org/commcare/commcare/wiki/Suite20).
 | `version`     | on the childnode of the primary instance can contain any string value.
 | `jr:template` | on any repeat group node: This serves to define a default template for repeats and is useful if any of the leaf nodes inside a repeat contains a default value.
 It is not transmitted in the record.
 For more details, see the [repeats](#repeats) section.

 The primary instance also includes a special type of nodes for metadata inside the `<meta>` block. [pending]() - See the [Metadata](#preloaders---metadata) section

-### Secondary Instances
+### Secondary Instances - Internal

-Secondary instances are used to pre-load data inside a form.
+Secondary instances are used to pre-load read-only data inside a form.
 This data is searchable in XPath.
-At the moment the only use case is so-called _cascading selections_ where the available options of a multiple-choice question can be filtered based on an earlier answer.
+At the moment the key use case is in designing so-called _cascading selections_ where the available options of a multiple-choice question can be filtered based on an earlier answer.

 A secondary instance should get a unique `id` attribute on the `<instance>` node.
 This allows apps to query the data (which is outside the root, ie. the primary instance, and would normally not be reachable).
 It uses the the `instance('cities')/root/item[country='nl']` syntax to do this.